 Oct 22 2013 | 1:41pm ET

-“I must be a slow learner,” Scott Wallace laughs.
+“I must be a slow learner,” laughed Wallace during a recent interview with FINalternatives.
 “It took me close to 30 years of working for large, multinational, global financial firms to realize I wanted to start my own gig.”

 Wallace, who launched Chicago-based Ranger Asset Management* in February, spent 16 years at JPMorgan Chase, leaving in 2000 as managing director in charge of Japanese equities, followed by a dozen years at AllianceBernstein, where he was a partner responsible for the $14 billion large-cap U.S. growth team.